 The world of business has so many confusing terms, particularly when it comes to the area of branding.

-To clear the confusion, this post will discuss the difference between brand equity and brand value.
+To clear things up, this post will discuss the difference between brand equity and brand value.

 So let’s get started, shall we?